Originally published 3/31/22, expanded 5/15/23

 Whether you buy a lot at a time or a little, you likely have weed that needs to be stored.
 With most fresh products, you can prolong shelf life by tucking them away in the refrigerator or freezer, so it’s natural to assume this might be a good idea for your cannabis.
-But is it?
+But should you put weed in the refrigerator?
+Is keeping weed in the freezer ever a good idea?
 Take a look at the details below.

 Can you put weed in the fridge?

 If you are looking to store weed long term, the fridge doesn’t offer the ideal environment to keep weed fresh.
 Refrigerators maintain too low a temperature for proper storage, and whenever the door is opened the temperature and humidity levels fluctuate significantly.
+For reference, the temperature most refrigerators are designed to maintain is around 37 degrees Fahrenheit.
 Every time you remove your cannabis from the refrigerator to get what you need and put it back, you make the issue worse by exposing your stash to extra moisture through condensation.